Venue: Mystère Theatre

 Cho launched her variety show, "The Sensuous Woman," a mix of burlesque, comedy and belly dancing in 2006.
 In 2007 she received the first ever Best Comedy Performance award at the Asian Excellence Awards, the First Amendment Award from the ACLU of Southern California and the Intrepid Award from the National Organization of Women.

 Cho was nominated for a Primetime Emmy for Outstanding Guest Actress in a Comedy Series, for her stint on "30 Rock" as former North Korean President Kim Jong Il.
-Her new stand-up show "MOTHER" launched in 2012 and played at London's Leicester Square Theater before going on the road to bring Cho's hilarious observations on race, drugs, sexuality, culture, politics and everything to audiences everywhere.
+Her U.S. national tour, "The psyCHO Tour" will bring all new material based on her famed taboo truths for a string of shows that will undoubtedly be hilarious.